Thailand vacation rentals

 Visitors often love Thailand’s festive nightlife, from Bangkok’s clubs to Koh Pha-Ngan’s Full Moon Parties.
 History buffs will be fascinated by Thailand’s rich past and vast array of architecture, from modern working temples to the picturesque ancient ruins of Siam.
 Luxury lovers and adrenaline seekers are equally at home in the friendly country known as the Land of Smiles.
 Five-star rooftop bars and world-class spas call to some, while others skydive, zip line, scuba dive, and rock climb to their heart’s content.
 Explore this well-traveled and world-renowned destination with every kind of tour imaginable, by bike, bus or boat.

 Thailand has high temperatures and humidity year-round with plenty of sunshine.
 The country essentially has two seasons: a dry season and a rainy or monsoon season.
-Weatherwise, it’s best to travel during the dry season, between November and March, which is the peak time for visitors looking to enjoy up to nine hours of sun a day.
+Weatherwise, it’s best to book a villa for the dry season, between November and March, which is the peak time for visitors looking to enjoy up to nine hours of sun a day.
 The shoulder seasons, from April to early June and late September to October, can offer pleasant weather and fewer crowds.
 April and May are the hottest months, whereas the months of June through October receive heavy rain, although showers pass quickly, still allowing for plenty of daily sunshine.
 For diving and snorkeling along the southwest coast, November to February is the best time to travel for clearer conditions and calm seas.

 The former capital of Siam is home to a UNESCO World Heritage Site.
 Dating from 1350, it’s a hybrid of history and architecture, with its myriad colorful temples rising resplendent above the tree canopy.
 Take in enormous reclining Buddhas, golden statues, and stupas reclaimed by majestic tree roots.